maheedhar1305/ProductPricingService/README.md

 ### 1.2 Using Docker

-Steps to run using Docker:x
+Steps to run using Docker:

 1. A Docker image has been created for the latest stable version of the application.
 This *publicly available* image can be found [here](https://cloud.docker.com/u/maheeedhar1010/repository/docker/maheeedhar1010/product-pricing-service).
 You can use docker to pull the image to your environment.
 ```sh